Lindsey Tichenor: Biography

 Tichenor was born in Louisville, Kentucky.
 She has worked as a real estate agent with Covenant Realty, LLC, and worked at Arbonne International.
 She has participated in outreach programs with Water Step (formerly Edge Outreach) and has served in various roles within the Oldham County Republican Party, including as education and district chair.
 She is also a member of the Oldham County Republican Women's Club.

 Political career

 Elections

 In 2022, Tichenor won the Republican nomination for Kentucky's 6th Senate District, defeating Bill Ferko with 54% of the vote.
 She subsequently won the general election against Democratic write-in candidate Brian Easley, receiving 94.5% of the vote.

 Tichenor has announced her intention to run for re-election in 2026.

 Sponsored legislation

-During her tenure, Tichenor has sponsored legislation on topics including religious liberty (SB60), antisemitism awareness in higher education (SJR55), tax exemptions for senior homeowners (SB67), and opioid treatment research (SB240).
+During her tenure, Tichenor has sponsored legislation on topics including religious liberty (SB60), antisemitism awareness in higher education (SJR55), tax exemptions for senior homeowners (SB67), opioid treatment research (SB240), and missing children alert system reform (SB289).